spiral/docs/orm/loading.md

 WHERE `user`.`name` != ''
 ```

-Since we using relation which can produce many results, we have to set DISTINCT flag, in opposite case we will not be able to use pagination and limiting methods.
+Since we using relation which can produce many results, we have to set **DISTINCT** flag, in opposite case we will not be able to use pagination and limiting methods.

 #### Sub Relations
-In addition of including Record realtion we are able to include relations which belongs to outer Record, for example let's try to find all Users who has at least one published post with at least one tag, we only have to separate our relations using dot symbol.
+In addition of including Record realation we are able to include relations which belongs to outer Record, for example let's try to find all Users who has at least one published post with at least one tag, we only have to separate our relations using dot symbol.

 ```php
 $selection->with('publishedPosts.tags');